Welcome

 July 25, 2009

-This time it's a concert put together by Jason Brogan and Sam Sfirri and it's called Several Silences.
-I
+time it's a concert put together by Jason Brogan and Sam Sfirri and it's called Several Silences.
+I always

-always enjoy playing music with these guys, so I'm happy to put off vacation for one little day.
-The
+enjoy playing music with these guys, so I'm happy to put off vacation for one little day.
+The concert has

-concert has already gotten good press, partly because this music is not played very often and there
+already gotten good press, partly because this music is not played very often and there are genuine

 July 3, 2009